 The Atlantic is also on the verge of opening a new block shortly.

-If you don’t want to stay in a block, your room choices are more limited, but no less luxurious.
+If you don’t want to stay in the house accomodation, your room choices are more limited, but no less luxurious.
+There are more private, standalone rooms at the back of the property.

 The Atlantic Hotel: facilities